“Drive slow. It’s the end of the month and the police need to meet their quota.”

 If you’ve been driving long enough, someone has probably said this to you either directly or in passing.

 But is it true?
-Do police quotas exist?
+Do cops have to meet a quota?
 More importantly, are police quotas legal?

 Keep reading to find out.

 Nobody likes receiving a traffic violation, particularly when it’s for something minor like turning right on a red at 4:55 PM when it’s banned at that intersection until 5 o’clock.

 All of a sudden, you’re out $129, your dinner plans are ruined, and you didn’t even do anything that wrong.

 The easiest solution to your agitation is to blame the police.

 Well, depending on where you’re pulled over, you might be right.
 Police quotas were and are legal across many states.
 They’re supported by police departments and state governments for several reasons.

 We see quotas as a nuisance and as a way for the police to pester us about minor traffic laws and generate some income for law enforcement.